 Duragutter is an exact replica of a traditional wood gutter, yet carries more than twice the volume of water.

 On many Colonial and Victorian house styles, the traditional wood gutter elegantly mitered into the rake molding.
-While beautiful, this detail was poorly designed leading to rotten gutters and rakes.
-The detail has been impossible to replicate with standard aluminum or fiberglass gutters.
-The Duragutter OG profile is specifically engineered to restore this detail.
+While beautiful, this intersection was poorly designed leading to rotten gutters and rakes.
+This historic gutter detail has been impossible to replicate with standard aluminum or fiberglass gutters.
+The Duragutter OG profile is specifically engineered to restore this detail in maintenance-free materials.

 A Clean, Modern Look